Fantasy Football: 6 Best Ball Strategies & Tips for Beginners

 6. Cornering the Market on TE

-Now more than ever, it’s clear there is an obvious tier break after the top 3 TEs in 2018.
-Rob Gronkowski, Travis Kelce, and Zach Ertz give you a positional advantage and the opportunity to dominate your opponent on a week-by-week basis.
-While this strategy is somewhat risky in redraft leagues, it certainly can give you the upper hand if you grab 1 or 2 the elite options.
+Now more than ever, it’s clear there is an obvious tier break after the top TEs.
+Travis Kelce, George Kittle, Mark Andrews, and Zach Ertz give you a positional advantage and the opportunity to dominate your opponent on a week-by-week basis.
+While this strategy is somewhat risky in redraft leagues, it certainly can give you the upper hand if you grab one or two of the elite options.

-Imagine that your team is averaging 18 fantasy points a week at the TE position while your opponent has a mish-mash of Jack Doyle, David Njoku, and late round dart throw Gerald Everett.
-At best, one of those TEs might finish in the top 12 but likely you’re pummeling your opponent into submission each week.
-It’s a strategy the Ballers have employed recently as Gronk has become an almost automatic 2nd round selection.
+Imagine that your team is averaging 18 fantasy points a week at the TE position while your opponent has a mish-mash of Jack Doyle, Austin Hooper, and maybe a late-round dart throw.
+At best, one of those TEs might finish in the top-12 but likely you’re pummeling your opponent into submission each week.
+It’s a strategy the Ballers have employed recently as Kelce has become an almost automatic 2nd round selection.